Travis

 Let’s Encrypt certificates are short-lived and expire after 90 days.
 Because of this you will need to renew them on a regular basis.
 This can be done manually with certbot in TCIE 2.x.

-Renewing your Let’s Encrypt certificate for TCIE 3.x #
+Renew the Let’s Encrypt Certificate for TCIE 3.x #

 At the moment, Let’s Encrypt certificate is automatically refreshed every time the nginx pod is started.
 So in order to refresh it: